Mausoleum of Ruhollah Khomeini

 The site is a place of pilgrimage for followers of Khomeini.
 It is used symbolically by government figures, and is on occasion visited by foreign dignitaries.
 Every year, Khomeini's death anniversary is marked on 4 June at the mausoleum in a ceremony that is attended by governmental officials, foreign ambassadors, and others.
-Khomeini's grandson Ayatollah Seyyed Hassan Khomeini is in charge of caring for the mausoleum.
-The Haram-e Motahhar Metro Station is the closest metro station to the mausoleum.
+Khomeini's grandson, Seyyed Hassan Khomeini, is in charge of caring for the mausoleum.